Get a free, no obligation personal loan quote with rates as low as 9.99%

-Can You Get A Loan As An Immigrant In Canada?
+Can You Get A Loan As A Newcomer In Canada?

-Immigrants face challenges when it comes to accessing credit.
-Because credit history and credit scores do not follow immigrants from country to country, they must start from scratch once they come to Canada.
+Unfortunately, newcomers with healthy income and debt levels may still face challenges when it comes to accessing loans due to their lack of credit.
+Credit history and credit scores do not follow immigrants from country to country, they must start from scratch once they come to Canada.

 The good news is that starting to build credit from scratch is generally much easier than recovering from bad credit.
 Moreover, so long as you are a permanent resident of Canada, many loan and credit options cater to Canadian immigrants.